andraz213/CookieClickerArduino/README.md

    I used pins 0 and 1 for the buttons.
    They work on 32u4.
 If you use it on other MCUs, have a look at this page to see which pins you can use: https://www.arduino.cc/reference/en/language/functions/external-interrupts/attachinterrupt/ I'm handling all the clicks with interrupts, so the pins have to support them as well.
+You have to connect the buttons to ground.

 #   Display